 After nine years of war, Hanoi was announced as the capital of North Vietnam.
 Finally, when the Vietnam War was over, it became the capital of a reunified Vietnam in 1976.

 Today, it is also known as the “Paris of the East” mainly because of its French influences, which is obvious by looking at their tree-fringed boulevards and French colonial-era buildings and architectures.
 Because of this and many other factors, it has placed Hanoi in the top ten destinations by TripAdvisor in three consecutive years starting in 2014.

 With a city rich in history, here are some other fun and interesting facts about Hanoi:

-- Hanoi has the most number of historical sites in the country with over 3,800 places to visit and counting.
+- Hanoi has the most historical sites in the country with over 3,800 places to visit and counting.

 - According to Pricewaterhouse Coopers, Hanoi will be the fastest growing city in the world thanks to its impressive GDP growth from 2008 to 2025.

-- The Tran Vu Pagoda located in West Lake is considered the oldest pagoda in Hanoi which was made back in the 12th century.
+- The Tran Vu Pagoda, located in West Lake, is considered the oldest pagoda in Hanoi, dating back to the 12th century.